 Mr. N. K. Jain Director who satisfies the criteria of Independence has been appointedas Indepenent Director on the Board with effect from June 1 2021.

 11. Company's policy on Directors' KMP & other employees' appointment andremuneration

-The Policies of the Company on Directors' KMP &other employees' appointment including criteria for determining qualifications positiveattributes independence of a Director and other matters provided under sub-section (3)of section 178 is appended as AnnexureB to this Report.
-The Remuneration Policy is forming part of Corporate GovernanceReport and detailed policy has also been published on the websitehttp://www.jsw.in/investors- relations-jsw-holdings for investor's information.
+The Company has formulated amongst other the Policies on the Directors' KMP &other employees' appointment including criteria for determining qualifications positiveattributes independence of a Director and other matters as provided under subsection (3)of Section 178.
+The salient features of the Remuneration Policy forms part of CorporateGovernance Report and detailed policy has also been published on the websitewww.jsw.in/investors/investor- relations-jsw-holdings for investor's information.

 a.
 Statutory Auditors:

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
-Sunil Agarwal & Co Practicing Company Secretaries to undertake theSecretarial Audit of the Company.
-The Secretarial Audit Report in Form No. MR- 3 isappended as Annexure C. There are no qualifications reservations or adverseremarks or disclaimers made by the Secretarial Auditor in his report.
+Sunil Agarwal & Co Practicing Company Secretaries to undertake theSecretarial Audit of the Company for the financial year 202021.
+The Report of theSecretarial Audit Report in Form No. MR- 3 is appended as Annexure A.

 13. Particulars of loans or guarantees given securities provided or investments madeunder Section 186 of the Companies Act 2013

-|Name of the party ||Amount at the beginning of the year ||Transactions during the year (Net) ||Balance at the end of the year |
+|Name of the Company ||Amount at the beginning of the year ||Transaction during the year (Net) ||Balance at the end of the year |

 14. Particulars of contracts or arrangements with related parties referred to inSection 188(1) of the Companies Act 2013